-Table 6 provides agent-specific troubleshooting information.
-For general troubleshooting information, see the IBM Tivoli Monitoring Troubleshooting Guide.
+Table 5 provides agent-specific troubleshooting information.
+See the IBM Tivoli Monitoring Troubleshooting Guide for general troubleshooting information.

-Table 6.
+Table 5.
 Agent problems and solutions

-Tivoli Monitoring products use Remote Procedure Call (RPC) to define and control product behavior.
+Problem Solution A configured and running instance of the monitoring agent is not displayed in the Tivoli Enterprise Portal, but other instances of the monitoring agent on the same system do appear in the portal Tivoli Monitoring products use Remote Procedure Call (RPC) to define and control product behavior.
 RPC is the mechanism that allows a client process to make a subroutine call (such as GetTimeOfDay or ShutdownServer) to a server process somewhere in the network.
 Tivoli processes can be configured to use TCP/UDP, TCP/IP, SNA, and SSL as the desired protocol (or delivery mechanism) for RPCs.
 "IP.PIPE" is the name given to Tivoli TCP/IP protocol for RPCs.
 The RPCs are socket-based operations that use TCP/IP ports to form socket addresses.
 IP.PIPE implements virtual sockets and multiplexes all virtual socket traffic across a single physical TCP/IP port (visible from the netstat command).
 A Tivoli process derives the physical port for IP.PIPE communications based on the configured, well-known port for the HUB Tivoli Enterprise Monitoring Server.
-(This well-known port or BASE_PORT is configured by using the 'PORT:' keyword on the KDC_FAMILIES / KDE_TRANSPORT environment variable and defaults to '1918'.)
+(This well-known port or BASE_PORT is configured using the 'PORT:' keyword on the KDC_FAMILIES / KDE_TRANSPORT environment variable and defaults to '1918'.)
 The physical port allocation method is defined as (BASE_PORT + 4096N) where N=0 for a Tivoli Enterprise Monitoring Server process and N={1, 2,, 15} for a non-Tivoli Enterprise Monitoring Server.
 Two architectural limits result as a consequence of the physical port allocation method: • No more than one Tivoli Enterprise Monitoring Server reporting to a specific Tivoli Enterprise Monitoring Server HUB can be active on a system image. • No more that 15 IP.PIPE processes can be active on a single system image.
 A single system image can support any number of Tivoli Enterprise Monitoring Server processes (address spaces) provided that each Tivoli Enterprise Monitoring Server on that image reports to a different HUB.
 By definition, there is one Tivoli Enterprise Monitoring Server HUB per monitoring Enterprise, so this architecture limit has been simplified to one Tivoli Enterprise Monitoring Server per system image.
 No more that 15 IP.PIPE processes or address spaces can be active on a single system image.
 With the first limit expressed above, this second limitation refers specifically to Tivoli Enterprise Monitoring Agent processes: no more that 15 agents per system image.
 This limitation can be circumvented (at current maintenance levels, IBM Tivoli Monitoring V6.1 Fix Pack 4 and later) if the Tivoli Enterprise Monitoring Agent process is configured to use EPHEMERAL IP.PIPE.
 (This is IP.PIPE configured with the 'EPHEMERAL:Y' keyword in the KDC_FAMILIES / KDE_TRANSPORT environment variable).
 There is no limitation to the number of ephemeral IP.PIPE connections per system image.
-If ephemeral endpoints are used, the Warehouse Proxy Agent is accessible from the Tivoli Enterprise Monitoring Server associated with the agents by using ephemeral connections either by running the Warehouse Proxy Agent on the same computer or by using the Firewall Gateway feature.
-(The Firewall Gateway feature relays the Warehouse Proxy Agent connection from the Tivoli Enterprise Monitoring Server computer to the Warehouse Proxy Agent computer if the Warehouse
+If ephemeral endpoints are used, the Warehouse Proxy Agent is accessible from the Tivoli Enterprise Monitoring Server associated with the agents using ephemeral connections either by running the Warehouse Proxy Agent on the same computer or by using the Firewall Gateway feature.
+(The Firewall Gateway feature relays the Warehouse Proxy Agent connection from the Tivoli Enterprise Monitoring Server computer to the Warehouse Proxy Agent computer if the Warehouse Proxy Agent cannot coexist on the same computer.)